 New York State Public Health Law requires that an offer of HIV testing be made to all persons aged 13-64 seeking hospital or primary care services except under specific circumstances.
 This includes students seeking services from a physician, physician assistant or nurse practitioner at University at Buffalo’s Student Health Services.
 Testing is confidential and voluntary.

-Student Health Services offers health care services to any registered UB student.
+Student Health Services offers health care services to all currently registered UB students, except for students who are enrolled in fully-remote programs of study.
 The vast majority of our services are paid for by the students’ mandatory health fee.
-We do not provide services to faculty, staff or the general public.
-If you are a UB student who is currently registered for classes, you can be seen regardless of the type of health insurance plan you have.
 You do not need to be insured through one of UB’s health insurance plans to utilize Student Health Services.

 |If you are leaving, graduating or transferring from UB at the end of the fall semester||If you are leaving, graduating or transferring from UB at the end of the spring semester|